LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.22.0
+*Released*: 7 February 2025
+- Only show 'Discussion Threads' Advanced Setting in Lists if relevant Deprecated Feature is turned on

 ### version 6.21.3
 *Released*: 6 February 2025
 - Add displayName to various components